 As a former national soccer player and MMA champion, I've been asked countless times whether protein powders can serve the same purpose as pre-workouts.

 Through my athletic and coaching careers, I've learned that they serve distinct roles.

-So I decided to prepare this report drawing from what I know about the two supplements from my decade-long experience.
+So I decided to prepare this report, drawing from my personal journey and professional experience.

 I also did additional research and consulted a dietitian to tighten the article properly.

 - Pre-workouts enhance training intensity and focus, while protein powders aid muscle recovery and growth.

 - Protein shakes can be consumed at any time and have been shown to increase muscle mass post-exercise.